Skip to content

 Is your site on the mark?

-As we get caught up in our writing careers sometimes it’s easy to forget to remain focused.
+As we get caught up in our writing careers, sometimes it’s easy to forget to stay focused.

 That’s a no-no!
 It’s important to present a focused brand and site.